radmickey/love-connection/README.md

 4. Build and run in Xcode (⌘R)

-See `iOS/README.md` for detailed configuration instructions.
+See `iOS/CONFIGURATION.md` for detailed setup instructions.

 ## Available Make Commands